-One strength of active portfolio management is that it provides an opportunity to beat market returns and the fact that some actively managed mutual funds do better their passively managed peers which have the same benchmark, shows that there are inefficiencies in the market which skilled portfolio managers can use to their advantage.
+One strength of active portfolio management is that it provides an opportunity to beat market returns, and the fact that some actively managed mutual funds do better than their passively managed peers which have the same benchmark shows that there are inefficiencies in the market which skilled portfolio managers can use to their advantage.
 On the other hand, the best passive portfolio management can do is match market returns.

 Undertake Various Strategies

 Among the benefits provided by passive management, low cost is the foremost.
-If one buys into an exchange-traded fund (ETF) which replicates an index like the S&P 500 or Russell 3000 or others, one can get by paying a very low fee as compared to nearly all actively managed products.
-Further, there are passive ETFs for almost all market segments market-cap wise, industry-wise, and geography-wise which investors can use to diversify investments across the spectrum while still paying the low fee.
+If one buys into an exchange-traded fund (ETF) that replicates an index like the S&P 500 or Russell 3000 or others, one can get by paying a very low fee compared to nearly all actively managed products.
+Further, there are passive ETFs for almost all market segments, market-cap-wise, industry-wise, and geography-wise, which investors can use to diversify investments across the spectrum while still paying a low fee.

 Transparency can also be attributed to passive portfolios, specifically when it comes to ETFs.
-These funds disclose their holdings each day after the close of trading thus keeping investor in the know at all times.
+These funds disclose their holdings each day after the close of trading, thus keeping investors in the know at all times.
 On the other hand, since active management strategies are designed to beat the market, portfolio managers remain guarded about their positions.
-Even among mutual funds, portfolio holdings are usually disclosed only once in a quarter.
+Even among mutual funds, portfolio holdings are usually disclosed only once a quarter.

-Also, given that portfolio turnover in passive portfolio management is low, this strategy is more tax efficient that active management where portfolios are rebalanced quite frequently in an attempt to deliver higher than market returns, which, in turn, results into higher costs.
+Also, given that portfolio turnover in passive portfolio management is low, this strategy is more tax-efficient than active management, where portfolios are rebalanced quite frequently in an attempt to deliver higher than market returns, which, in turn, results in higher costs.

 Since cost is such a significant factor, let’s see how it can impact investments.